SSanthosh38/SSanthosh38/README.md

 <td width="75%" valign="top">

-I build modern web applications, SaaS products and business-focused digital solutions.
+I'm a Full-Stack Developer focused on building modern web applications, SaaS products and business-focused digital solutions.

-My focus is on creating products that are:
+I care about building products that are:

 - Clean
 - Reliable
 - Scalable
 - Easy to maintain
-- Built around real business needs
+- Focused on real business needs

 ### Currently focused on

-`MERN Stack` · `Next.js` · `System Design` · `Docker` · `Cloud`
+`MERN` · `Next.js` · `System Design` · `Docker` · `Cloud`

 ### Open to